-The price will vary according to where you live and the type of care you need.
+Prices for residential care and nursing care will vary according to where you live and the type of care you need.
 For example, serious health problems like dementia and chronic obstructive pulmonary disease (COPD) can increase the cost.

 Benefits can help with care costs